Your Diabetes Foot Care Program

 If needed, your healthcare provider will suggest certain tests to learn more about your feet.
 These include:

 Based on the evaluation, your healthcare provider will create a foot care program for you.
 Your program may be as simple as starting a daily self-care routine and changing the types of shoes your wear.
 It may also involve treating minor foot problems, such as a corn or blister.
-In some cases, surgery will be needed to treat an infection.
+In some cases, surgery will be needed to treat an infection or mechanical problems, such as hammer toes.

 When you have diabetes, it's easier to prevent problems than to treat them later on.
 So see your healthcare team for regular checkups and foot care.
 Your healthcare team can also help you learn more about caring for your feet at home.
 For example, you may be told to avoid walking barefoot.
 Or you may be told that special footwear is needed to protect your feet.